Why You Need Worldbuilding (Yes, You) |Worldbuilding 1|

 It shouldn’t be a surprise that worldbuilding can be a huge factor when it comes to your characters’ motivations.
-Worldbuilding is almost certainly a big reason why your character wants that pay raise—because their society views having more money as meaning your character is more successful and therefore has more personal worth.
-Or maybe they desperately need healthcare they can’t afford because they live in a capitalist nightmare.
+Worldbuilding is almost certainly a big reason why your character wants that pay raise—because their society views having more money as having more success and personal worth.
+Or maybe the character desperately needs healthcare they can’t afford because they live in a capitalist nightmare.
 Either way, worldbuilding factors into why that pay raise is so important.

 A few years ago I read an earlier draft of the script to the animated Anastasia film, and there is an extra song in that version that I really wish had made the cut.

 This song describes, better than the film manages without it, why Dmitri wants riches so badly.
 This song also beautifully compares and contrasts Dmitri’s motivations to Anya’s, and it’s in this song you realize they both want exactly the same thing: home.
 The difference between these two characters and why they’re always butting heads comes in how they decide to pursue what they want.

 Anya obviously tries to find a home by searching for her missing family, but Dmitri—who grew up as a servant, who could only observe the royals’ glamourous parties from afar and was never welcome among them as an equal—wants money.
 In this song, Dmitri describes how riches will give him the home he so wants because money will make him welcome wherever he goes.